-Vhi Insurance & Vhi Group Services outsources some critical or important operational functions or activities to outsourcing provider's external of the Vhi group.
+Vhi Insurance, VHI Healthcare DAC & Vhi Group Services outsources some critical or important operational functions or activities to outsourcing provider's external of the Vhi group.
 Such external outsourced arrangements include:

-- Investment management arrangements which are outsourced to professional investment managers in the UK (Vhi Group Services). - Claims scanning services and claims third party recoveries which are outsourced to providers in Ireland (Vhi Insurance). - · Claims data entry which is outsourced to a provider in the Republic of Mauritius (Vhi Insurance). - Software testing which is outsourced to a provider in South Africa (Vhi Group Services).
+- Investment management arrangements which are outsourced to professional investment managers in the UK (Vhi Insurance but managed by Vhi Group Services). - Claims scanning services and claims third party recoveries which are outsourced to providers in Ireland (Vhi Insurance). - Claims data entry which is outsourced to a provider in the Republic of Mauritius (Vhi Insurance). - Software testing which is outsourced to a provider in India (Vhi Group Services DAC).